-The continued growth in the Kenyan real estate sector continues to attract both local and foreign investors.
+The continued growth in the Kenyan real estate investment sector continues to attract both local and foreign development investors.
 As a potential investor in Kenya, your goal is to minimise project risks while maximising your return on investment.
 It is therefore a good practice for you to understand the potential risks associated with the real estate development process and related management structure of the same.

 A development investment project can be a complex process for an investor and demands a constant monitoring of cost, time and quality.
 In an effort to ensure successful implementation of a project, the services of different consultants and contractors to constitute the Project Management Team is mandatory for the success of the Project.
 The Project Management Team brings into the Project different professional opinion and personalities and disputes become inevitable during project implementation.
 Such conflicts may result in delay of turnaround time of a project, which in turn means budget overflow of which may also result to increased holding costs in a Project.